manuelmeister/dm/docs/3-sets-relations-functions/index.md

 More generally, we denote an (ordered) list of $k$ objects $a_1, …, a_k$ as $(a_1, …, a_k)$.
 Two lists of the same length are equal if they agree in every component.

-::: info Definition 3.8 Cartesian Product{#definition-3-8}
+::: definition Definition 3.8 Cartesian Product{#definition-3-8}
 The *Cartesian product* $A × B$ of two sets $A$ and $B$ is the set of all ordered pairs with the first component from $A$ and the second component from $B$:

 <center>